k2s09/senior-project/README.md

 ## 29) wordleStartChecker
 **Topics:** Arrays, Strings, Functions, If Else **Algorithm:**
-1. Start algorithm
+1) Start algorithm
-2. Declare and initialise char[] list with the characters in alphabet in order of frequency of usage in the english language, double freq[] with the frequency percentages of those characters and int nTries as 0.
+2) Declare and initialise char[] list with the characters in alphabet in order of frequency of usage in the english language, double freq[] with the frequency percentages of those characters and int nTries as 0.
-3. Take input of the count of 5 letter words required and store in nTries
+3) Take input of the count of 5 letter words required and store in nTries
-4. Take input of the required number of strings and append them to String word with no whitespaces.
+4) Take input of the required number of strings and append them to String word with no whitespaces.
-5. Execute function compareWord(), passing the word in lower case
+5) Execute function compareWord(), passing the word in lower case
-6. Function compareWord()
+6) Function compareWord()
-	1. Declare and Initialise int length as length of string passed
+	1) Declare and Initialise int length as length of string passed
-	2. Declare String check and int checkPercent to initial values.
+	2) Declare String check and int checkPercent to initial values.
-	3. Run for loop from i till less than length, incrementing by 1.
+	3) Run for loop from i till less than length, incrementing by 1.
 Inside, create a word with characters of highest accuracy and store the subsequent frequency percentages.
-	4. Declare and initialise int flag and wordPercentage with default values.
+	4) Declare and initialise int flag and wordPercentage with default values.
-	5. Start for loop from i = 0 till less than length with increment of 1.
+	5) Start for loop from i = 0 till less than length with increment of 1.
-		1. Check if the ideal word check contains the ith character in string word.
+		1) Check if the ideal word check contains the ith character in string word.
 If true, increment flag by 1.
-		2. wordPercentage
+		2) wordPercentage

 ## 30) wordShift
 **Topics:** Strings, StringTokenizer, Functions **Algorithm:**
-TBD
+1. Start algorithm
+2. Take input for sentence and store as String, shift as int.
+3. Declare and initialise stringtokenizer object with parameters sentence and default delimiter.
+Store st.countTokens() in int length.
+4. Store remainder of shift / length in shift, since shift would only effectively take place less than length times.
+If input shift is greater than length, shifting process duplicates.
+5. Start while loop with condition (st.hasMoreToken()), essentially, traversing through the stringtokenizer
+	1. Check if (count < length - shift).
+If yes, append the nextToken() to s2 and increment count.
+	2. Else, append nextToken() to s3
+	3. End while loop.
+6. Print s3 + s2.